telhawk-systems/telhawk-proxy/EVENT_EXAMPLE.md

 All other fields are optional and enriched as available.

 ### Server-Side Enrichment
-The following fields are added or enhanced by the GoTrack server:
+The following fields are added or enhanced by the TelHawk Proxy server:
 - `server.ip_hash` - Hashed client IP (if `IP_HASH_SECRET` configured)
 - `server.geo` - GeoIP lookup (if `GEOIP_DB` configured)
 - `server.detection` - Bot detection signals from request analysis